-The most important soil characteristic when growing bougainvillea is that the soil is well draining rather then overly fertile.
-If there is too much nitrogen in the soil bougainvillea grow more leaves and fewer flowers.
+The most important soil characteristic when growing bougainvillea is that the soil is well-draining rather than overly fertile.
+If there is too much nitrogen in the soil bougainvillea grows more leaves and fewer flowers.
 Fertilizer can help energize potted bougainvilleas that have exhausted the available nutrients.

-In my experience, bougainvillea flower well in their first year of potting as the can attain all the nutrients they require from the new potting soil or compost.
+In my experience, bougainvillea flowers well in their first year of potting as they can attain all the nutrients they require from the new potting soil or compost.

 It is important to stop feeding in the Summer as fertilizer can stimulate softer lush growth which is particularly susceptible to damage from cold snaps.